Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Approach and main results

-where $\AYx {=} \TS^*\ARx\TS {=} \textstyle{\sum_{j=0}^{\ell}}\,\weight_j\Cxy{t_j}$, is the aggregated cross-covariance obtained by combining $\Cxy{t_j}{=}\TS^*e^{t_j \generator}\TS {=} \EE_{X_0\sim\im}[\fH(X_0)\otimes\fH(X_{t_j})]$, $0\leq j\leq\ell$, being the cross-covariance operators in RKHS $\RKHS$ w.r.t. invariant measure $\im$, and $\Creg{=}\Cxy{0} {+} \reg \Id$ is the regularized covariance, since $\Cx{=}\Cxy{0}{=}\TS^*\TS{=}{\EE_{X\sim\im}}[\fH(X)\otimes\fH(X)]$.
+where $\AYx \,{=}\, \TS^*\ARx\TS {=}\, \textstyle{\sum_{j=0}^{\ell}}\,\weight_j\Cxy{t_j}$ is the aggregated cross-covariance obtained by combining $\Cxy{t_j}{=}\TS^*e^{t_j \generator}\TS {=} \EE_{X_0\sim\im}[\fH(X_0)\otimes\fH(X_{t_j})]$ being the cross-covariance operators in RKHS $\RKHS$ w.r.t. invariant measure $\im$, and $\Creg{=}\Cxy{0} {+} \reg \Id$ is the regularized covariance, since $\Cx{=}\Cxy{0}{=}\TS^*\TS{=}{\EE_{X\sim\im}}[\fH(X)\otimes\fH(X)]$.

 While the computational details for deriving the empirical version of \eqref{eq:population_rrr}, denoted by $\ERRR$, are presented in Sec. \ref{sec:method}, the main challenge in the statistical analysis of the risk/error bounds, compared to the standard TO case, lies in addressing both the bias from approximating the integral and the variance from non-iid data collected along a single trajectory sampled at frequency $1/\dt$.
-While the general case is discussed in Sec. \ref{sec:bounds}, we focus here on well-specified learning problems using the Gaussian kernel, specifically for eigenvalue estimation of self-adjoint operators. \\
+While the general case is discussed in Sec. \ref{sec:bounds}, we focus here on well-specified learning problems using any universal bounded kernel, specifically for eigenvalue estimation of self-adjoint operators.

 Due to the unbounded nature of the generator, \eqref{eq:resolvent_approx} with the choice of \eqref{eq:trapezoid} may not always provide a good approximation of the integral transform \eqref{eq:resolvent}.
-However, as shown in App.~\ref{app:approx_integral}, for a large class of problems with sectorial IG, such as Ex. \ref{ex: Langevin} and \ref{ex:OU}, the difference between risks and errors can be bounded in terms of the time-lag, since $\|\Rx - \ARx\|\leq c\, \dt$, where $c$ is a constant when $\ell\shift\dt$ is sufficiently large.
-Concerning variance, the main challenge is accounting for the unavoidable data dependence by aggregating concentration inequalities at multiples of the initial time-lag, leveraging the mixing time from geometric ergodicity.
+However, for a large class of problems with sectorial IG, such as Examples \ref{ex: Langevin} and \ref{ex:OU}, we are able to prove, see App.~\ref{app:approx_integral}, that $\|\Rx - \ARx\|\leq c\, \dt$, where $c$ is a constant when $\ell\shift\dt$ is sufficiently large, and, consequently, obtain that the difference between the {true risk and its approximation} is bounded in terms of the time-lag parameter.
+Concerning the variance, the main challenge is accounting for the unavoidable data dependence by aggregating concentration inequalities at multiples of the initial time-lag, leveraging the mixing time from geometric ergodicity.
 Our approach reveals the impact of key parameters (shift $\mu>0$, regularization $\reg>0$, $\generator$ eigenvalues, and time-lag $\dt$) on the variance.